adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/product/v1/product/README.md

 -->
 Product (v1)
 ====
 Product component is a server side component written in HTL, allowing to display product details.
-The product details are retrieved from Magento via GraphQL using the product slug provided in the URL.
+The product details are retrieved from Magento via GraphQL.
+The product identifier is taken either from the URL (slug) or configurable via the dialog (sku).
 The main usage of this component would be on a product page.

 ## Features